St-Pardon/dsa-interview-tasks/amazon-fresh/README.md

 **Explanation:**
 Starting from the top-left corner, the truck traverses the cells `(0, 0) -> (1, 0) -> (2, 0) -> (2, 1).`
 The truck traverses a total distance of `3` to deliver the order.

+> NB: The algorithm works for demolition man challenge